top of page

 Italian Delights - 3 days in Romantic Rome

-If you're a romantic at heart, then Rome will fulfil every fantasy that you've ever harboured about travel.
 This 3000-year-old city is bursting with remnants of the past that instantly transport you to the world of gladiators and their fighting arenas.

 8 things you must know about Rome before planning your visit -

 1. 3 days are not enough to see the entire city.
-I can say this with a certain amount of certainty because we were in Rome for 3 days only, 3.5 days to be precise and boy!
-Was it crazy?
-To top it all, it started pouring in the morning we had to start our sightseeing.
-So there was a delay of another half day.
-You can, of course, rush through the sights, but if possible, keep at least 4 to 5 days for Rome.
-If that is not possible, then plan your trip thoroughly.
+I can say this with a certain amount of certainty because we were in Rome for 3 days only, 3.5 days to be precise and boy...was it crazy!!

-3. The Rome airport, Fiumicino Airport is well connected to the main train station, Termini, by the Trenitalia train, Leonardo Express.
+3. The Rome airport, Fiumicino Airport, is well connected to the main train station, Termini, by the Trenitalia train, Leonardo Express.
 This train runs non-stop to the main station and takes about 30 minutes.

 If you get a Rome City Pass, then you can travel by bus, train, tram, or metro, free of cost within city limits.

 4. Take guided tours, wherever possible.
 There is so much history to learn about that you will feel quite lost if there is no background to it.
-Even with a guide at most places, we used to exchange notes in the evening trying to remember what we had seen during the day!

 5. The entire city can be seen on foot.
 Most destinations are within walking distance of each other.
 Just follow the map so that you don't miss the attraction that you wish to see.
 In 3 days, it will not be possible to see all the attractions from the inside, so pick the ones you wish to see thoroughly.

 6. Rome is a deep pool of history and information.
-Most of it is very intriguing and interesting too.
+Most of it is very intriguing and interesting, too.
 But, as I always write in all my travel blogs, not every museum and art gallery needs to be seen from the inside, not unless you're a historian or a serious history buff.

 As I've mentioned earlier, there are many attractions in Rome to see.
 If you have limited time, then pick the ones you really wish to see first.

 For instance, on our trip to the Vatican, there were massive crowds and multiple queues lined up for different areas of the Basilica.
-We ended up getting into the wrong queue which led to the tombstones.
+We ended up getting into the wrong queue, which led to the tombstones.

 There is no coming out if you've entered the wrong queue.
 Almost 25,000 people visit the chapel each day, so you can imagine the sea of people who are jostling to get inside the chapel.
 We ended up spending over 2 hours extra trying to get out and get in the right queue for the chapel.
 So, be very clear about where you are headed in the chapel.

 8. At a lot of places in Italy, if you're availing a service, be sure of what you have to pay for it.
 In Rome, around the Colosseum, there are men dressed as knights and gladiators, wearing centurion costumes.
 First, they'll coax you to take pictures with them and then harass you for money.
-At times, they'll ask you to pay an exorbitant amount of money like 100 euros for a picture.
+At times, they'll ask you to pay an exorbitant amount of money, like 100 euros for a picture.
 So, decide in advance what needs to be paid.

 Read more about Italy by clicking the link below -